Michigan Gov. Whitmer makes another White House visit to meet with Trump

 “I’ve always said that I’ll work with anyone to get things done for Michigan,” Whitmer, a potential 2028 presidential candidate, said in a statement Tuesday.
 “That’s why I’ve continued to go to Washington, D.C., to make sure that Michiganders are front and center when critical decisions are being made.”

-The private meeting between Whitmer and Trump — which a White House official would not confirm but did stress Trump's continued focus on Michigan — marks a rare instance of the president sitting with a leading Democratic figure.
+The private meeting between Trump and Whitmer — her third trip to the White House this year, in addition to a dinner in February where she sat next to Trump — marks a rare cordial relationship between the president and a leading Democratic figure.
+A White House official would not confirm the meeting but did stress Trump's continued focus on Michigan.

 In recent weeks, Trump attacked Senate Democratic leader Chuck Schumer, telling him to “go to hell," while also taking aim at other high-profile Democratic governors who have pushed back on some of his policies, including California's Gavin Newsom and Illinois' JB Pritzker, also considered possible 2028 candidates.

-Pritzker has aided Texas Democrats in leaving their state to stay in Illinois to block Republicans from their needed quorum to pass a new congressional map backed by Trump.
+Pritzker has aided Texas Democrats in leaving their state for Illinois to block Republicans from their needed quorum to pass a new congressional map backed by Trump.
 Early Tuesday, Trump called Pritzker “probably the dumbest of all governors” in a television interview.

+Trump, however, has taken a different tone with Whitmer.
+Earlier this year, he said that she is a “very good person” who has done an “excellent job.”

-Whitmer has been more careful, criticizing some of Trump's policies rather than the president himself.
+Whitmer has treaded carefully with Trump, criticizing some of his policies rather than the president himself.
 She issued an executive directive last week to assess the impact of tariffs that she said have led to “massive economic uncertainty” — without mentioning Trump's name once.

-Tuesday's appearance ended with far less controversy than her trip to the White House in April.
-Whitmer was unexpectedly ushered into the Oval Office during that visit, standing awkwardly nearby as the Republican president signed executive orders and assailed his political opponents during a photo opportunity.
+Tuesday's appearance ended with far less controversy than some of her other encounters with Trump this year.
+In a trip to the White House in April, she was unexpectedly ushered into the Oval Office, shielding her face with a folder at one point before standing awkwardly nearby as the Republican president signed executive orders and assailed his political opponents during a photo opportunity.

+Weeks later, the Democratic governor shared a hug with Trump as he arrived in her home state.

 In their White House meeting Tuesday, Whitmer said that she told Trump and “his team about the impact tariffs are having on Michigan’s economy, especially our auto industry.”
 She also discussed “changes in the Medicaid program, and ongoing recovery efforts following the ice storm in Northern Michigan this year."